Gran via - Barkarola

 The first edition of the zarzuela's

-sheet music was published in 1887, in Madrid, by Pablo Martín.
+musical score was published in around 1886, in Madrid, by Pablo Martín.

-Most likely, this version of the zarzuela was presented for the first time in Greece in April 1894 by the Italian troupe Gonzalez, at the winter Comedy Theater of Athens, starring the sopranos Annita (Nina) d 'Agostini and Tecla Cordové.
-The shows excited the Athenian audience and met great success, stimulating developments for the appearance of a new theatrical genre, that of the Athenian revue (see also Maraka, 2000).
+In any case, the version of the zarzuela presented for the first time in Greece in April 1894 by the Italian troupe "Gonzales", in the winter Theater of Comedy in Athens, starring the sopranos Annita (Nina) d'Agostini and Tecla Cordové, included the song.
+As Manolis Seiragakis pointed out to us, Barcarola was a great success in the theaters of Athens, since it was the first element of the zarzuela that was copied and immediately heard in other theaters in an independent manner.
+In general, the shows excited the Athenian audience and met huge success, stimulating developments for the appearance of a new theatrical genre, that of the Athenian revue (see also Maraka, 2000).

 Research and text: Leonardos Kounadis and